PatWyr/Test/README.md

 out from the block (both checked and unchecked exceptions roll back the transaction).

 After you no longer need database access, call `JdbiOrm.destroy()` to close the pool.
-Most commonly you simply initialize JdbiOrm via `JdbiOrm.setDataSource()` when your JVM boots up, and call `JdbiOrm.destroy()` when your server is shutting down (e.g. in VM shutdown hook), to have easy database access during the entire lifetime of your server.
+The best and easiest way is to simply initialize JdbiOrm via `JdbiOrm.setDataSource()` when your JVM boots up, and call `JdbiOrm.destroy()` when your server is shutting down (e.g. in VM shutdown hook), to have easy database access during the entire lifetime of your server.